 - Instaproofs is a service that pulls in photos from your Instagram profile and helps to prepare them for sale.

-- Drop shipping services like Printful take care of printing, packaging, branding, and shipping of the ready-made products to your customers.
-Create custom T-shirts, posters, mugs, hats, leggings, bags and other souvenirs either in the program’s mockup generator or upload your own ready-made design.
+- Sellfy’s built-in print-on-demand services take care of printing, packaging, branding, and shipping of the ready-made products to your customers.
+Create custom t-shirts, posters, mugs, hats, bags, and other souvenirs either in the mockup generator or upload ready-made designs.

 The photo industry relies on selling and upselling technology, equipment, and different accessories.
 Cameras, lenses, and flashes are the most common products you can review for money.

-Mind that some people who successfully do photo product reviews, are not even great photographers themselves.
+Keep in mind that some people who successfully do photo product reviews might not be great photographers themselves.
 But their specific technical knowledge makes them eligible to make a living with professional reviews.
 With time, you can grow your audience, gain influence and work out more deals reviewing products that you love.

 Here are some ways to earn by reviewing photo products on YouTube:

-- YouTube ads – if you get a lot of views, advertising can be a good source of income.
-Read more about earning money with YouTube.
+- YouTube ads.
+If you get a lot of views, advertising can be a good source of income.
+Read more about earning money on YouTube.

-- Affiliate marketing – add affiliate links in the video description and get a cut of the sale.
-You can even review products you already have starting with the Amazon Associates program.
+- Affiliate marketing.
+Add affiliate links in the video description and get a cut of the sale.
+For example, you can even review the products you already have with the Amazon Associates program.

 - Adventure and/or travel photography